Kuloud/cameraview/docs/_docs/frame-processing.md

 ### Frame Data

-Starting from `v2.5.0`, the type of data offered by `frame.getData()` depends on the camera engine that created this frame:
+The type of data offered by `frame.getData()` depends on the camera engine that created this frame:
 - The Camera1 engine will offer `byte[]` arrays
 - The Camera2 engine will offer `android.media.Image` objects